 Take in the cherry blossoms, museums, doughnuts and more.

 I’m not sure how I missed the middle school field trip to our nation’s capital that it seems most of my peers took.
-But I was excited that my first time visiting Washington, D.C. a few weeks ago fell during one of the city’s most beautiful events – the National Cherry Blossom Festival.
+But I was excited that my first time visiting Washington, D.C. last year fell during one of the city’s most beautiful events – the National Cherry Blossom Festival.

 Where to Stay

 Since spring is a popular time for visitors, partly because of the festival, hotel prices start to rise in early March.
 You’ll likely pay $250+ for a quality hotel anywhere near the National Mall.

 I knew I wanted to stay at The Avery Georgetown, a charming boutique hotel that opened in the heart of Georgetown in June 2016.
 It features 15 guest rooms, includes complimentary breakfast and is beautifully designed with vintage-meets-modern décor.
 The prices were pretty steep for Friday and Saturday night, so I opted to stay at an Airbnb in Takoma Park, Maryland for less than half the price Friday and Saturday and then stayed at The Avery Georgetown just for Sunday night.